 3. Wednesday, May 14, 2014, 6:30 PM-9:30 PM

-The hearings will take place at Avenidas located at 450 Bryant St., Palo Alto, CA 94301.
+The hearings took place at Avenidas located at 450 Bryant St., Palo Alto, CA 94301.
 Parking is available directly across the street at the Bryant/Lytton Parking Garage located at 445 Bryant St., Palo Alto, CA 94301.

 All questions can be emailed directly to: firstname.lastname@example.org

 5. Hearing Officer Resume

 9. CV for Autotemp Relocation Specialist